bradywinslow/findYourHat/README.md

 ## Features
 - Objective: Find your hat on the field.
-- Controls: Navigate by clicking the movement buttons (up, down, left, right).
+- Controls: Navigate by clicking the movement buttons (up, down, left, right) or using the arrow keys on the keyboard.
 - Rules: Avoid falling into holes or moving out of bounds.
 - Restart: Play again after winning or losing.